kuranmalhotra/GUASFCU-Saver-Service/README.md

 curl -H "Authorization: Bearer $token" -H "Date: $date" -H "Signature: keyId=\"$token\",algorithm=\"hmac-sha256\",headers=\"date\",signature=\"$signature\"" 'https://api.guasfcu.com/v1/accounts/''
 ```

 then from the JSON response, copy the account ID for the checking account into your .env file as the `FROM_ACCT_ID` and the account ID for your savings account as the `TO_ACCT_ID`.
-A sample response can be found at /Sample Accounts Response.txt.
+A sample response can be found at /Sample_Accounts_Response.txt.
 You're looking to take the "id" filed of the accounts portion of the response.

 Create the last_tranID.txt file:

 1. Create a file under the storage folder entitled 'last_tranID.txt' — the file path should be as follows `storage/last_tranID.txt`
-2. Run the following script, and obtain the transaction ID for the first transaction (the most recent) that is obtained:
+2. Run the following script, and obtain the transaction ID for the first transaction (the most recent) that is obtained.
+A sample response can be found at /Sample_Transactions_Response.txt Make sure to substitute in your token, secret, and FROM_ACCT_ID:

 ```sh
 token='XXXX'